|Subject:||Venous Angioplasty with or without Stent Placement|

 At this time there is insufficient evidence available in the peer-reviewed published literature to support the use of venous angioplasty (with or without stent placement) for the treatment MS. The relationship between CCSVI and MS is not certain, the impact of treating CCSVI on outcomes of MS is not known and the safety and efficacy of this treatment have not been proven.
 Limitations of recent published studies include small sample size and lack of randomization.
 Current findings are preliminary and there are studies which demonstrate conflicting results.
 Results from large randomized controlled clinical trials are needed to further assess this proposed treatment modality.

-Venous Angioplasty for Ilio-femoral Venous Thrombosis and Chronically Occluded Iliac Veins
+Venous Angioplasty for Ilio-femoral Venous Thrombosis and Chronically Occluded Iliac Vein

 TORPEDO (Thrombus Obliteration By Rapid Percutaneous Endovenous Intervention In Deep Venous Occlusion) Trial

-In a randomized controlled trial, Sharifi and colleagues (2010) compared the safety and efficacy of percutaneous endovenous intervention (PEVI) and anticoagulation with anticoagulation alone in the reduction of venous thromboembolism (VTE) and post-thrombotic syndrome (PTS) in acute proximal deep venous thrombosis (DVT).
-One hundred eighty three (183) individuals with symptomatic proximal DVT were randomized over a 30 month period beginning in February 2007 to receive either PEVI plus anticoagulation or anticoagulation alone.
+In a randomized controlled trial, Sharifi and colleagues (2010) compared the safety and efficacy of percutaneous endovenous intervention (PEVI) and anticoagulation versus anticoagulation alone in the reduction of venous thromboembolism (VTE) and post-thrombotic syndrome (PTS) in acute proximal deep venous thrombosis (DVT).
+A total of 183 individuals with symptomatic proximal DVT were randomized over a 30 month period beginning in February 2007 to receive either PEVI plus anticoagulation, or anticoagulation alone.
 PEVI consisted of one or more of a combination of thrombectomy, balloon venoplasty, stenting, or local low-dose thrombolytic therapy.
-In the PEVI group 68 persons received a balloon venoplasty and 47 stents were placed in 27 persons.
+In the PEVI group, 68 persons received a balloon venoplasty and 47 stents were placed in 27 persons.
 Anticoagulation consisted of intravenous unfractionated heparin or subcutaneous low-molecular weight heparin plus warfarin.
-At six months follow-up, recurrent VTE developed in 2 of 88 persons of the PEVI plus anticoagulation group versus 12 of 81 of the anticoagulation-alone group (2.3% vs. 14.8%, P = 0.003).
-PTS developed in 3 of 88 persons of the PEVI plus anticoagulation group and 22 of 81 of the anticoagulation-alone group (3.4% vs. 27.2%, P < 0.001).
-The authors concluded that PEVI plus anticoagulation may be superior to anticoagulation alone in the reduction of VTE and PTS at six months and in reducing length of hospital stay and signs and symptoms of DVT.
+At 6 months follow-up, recurrent VTE developed in 2 of 88 persons of the PEVI plus anticoagulation group versus 12 of 81 of the anticoagulation-alone group (2.3% vs. 14.8%, p=0.003).
+PTS developed in 3 of 88 persons of the PEVI plus anticoagulation group and 22 of 81 of the anticoagulation-alone group (3.4% vs. 27.2%, P<0.001).
+The authors concluded that PEVI plus anticoagulation may be superior to anticoagulation alone in the reduction of VTE and PTS at 6months and in reducing length of hospital stay and signs and symptoms of DVT.

 Follow up results of the TORPEDO trial were reported by Sharifi and colleagues in 2012.
-Over a mean follow up of 30 + 5 months (range 12-41), three persons were lost to follow up and there were 11 deaths (5 PE, 6 cancer) which left 88 of 91 persons in the PEVI group and 81 of 92 in the control group.
-PTS developed at a significantly higher rate in the control group compared to the PEVI group [6 (6.8%) of the PEVI + anticoagulation group vs. 24 (29.6%)] of the anticoagulation only group (p<0.001).
-Recurrent VTE developed in 4 (4.5%) of the 88 PEVI + anticoagulation subjects vs. 13 (16%) of the 81 subjects receiving anticoagulation only.
+Over a mean follow-up of 30 ± 5 months (range 12-41), 3 persons were lost to follow up and there were 11 deaths (5 PE, 6 cancer) which left 88 of 91 persons in the PEVI group and 81 of 92 in the control group.
+PTS developed at a significantly higher rate in the control group compared to the PEVI group [6 (6.8%) of the PEVI plus anticoagulation group vs. 24 (29.6%)] of the anticoagulation only group (p<0.001).
+Recurrent VTE developed in 4 (4.5%) of the 88 PEVI plus anticoagulation subjects vs. 13 (16%) of the 81 subjects receiving anticoagulation only.
 The authors concluded that PEVI in persons with proximal DVT appears to be superior to anticoagulation alone in the reduction of VTE and PTS.
 This benefit extended to more than 30 months.

 Many persons receiving conventional anticoagulant treatment for acute DVT develop post thrombotic syndrome (PTS).
-In an open-label, randomized controlled trial, Enden and colleagues (2012) examined whether additional treatment with catheter-directed thrombolysis (CDT) using alteplase reduced the development of post-thrombotic syndrome (PTS).
+In an open-label, randomized controlled trial, Enden and colleagues (2012) examined whether additional treatment with catheter-directed thrombolysis (CDT) using alteplase reduced the development of PTS.
 A total of 209 persons aged 18-75 years with a first-time iliofemoral DVT were recruited from various Norwegian hospitals.
 Study subjects were randomized within 21 days from symptom onset to conventional anticoagulant treatment alone or additional CDT.
-Two co-primary outcomes were assessed: frequency of PTS as assessed by Villalta score at 24 months, and iliofemoral patency after six months.
-Two hundred and nine participants were randomly assigned to treatment groups (108 control, 101 CDT).
+Two co-primary outcomes were assessed: frequency of PTS as assessed by Villalta score at 24 months, and iliofemoral patency after 6 months.
+A total of 209 participants were randomly assigned to treatment groups (108 control, 101 CDT).
 At completion of 24 months' follow-up, data for clinical status was available for 189 subjects (90%; 99 control, 90 CDT).
 At 24 months, 37 (41.1%) subjects allocated additional CDT presented with PTS compared to 55 (55.6%) in the control group.
-The difference in PTS corresponded to an absolute risk reduction of 14.4%, and the number needed to treat was seven.
-Iliofemoral patency after six months was reported in 58 subjects (65.9%) on CDT versus 45 (47.4%) on control.
+The difference in PTS corresponded to an absolute risk reduction of 14.4%, and the number needed to treat was 7.
+Iliofemoral patency after 6 months was reported in 58 subjects (65.9%) on CDT versus 45 (47.4%) on control.
 CDT improved clinically relevant long-term outcomes after iliofemoral DVT by reducing PTS compared with conventional treatment.
 Study limitations included possible local differences due to four different centers having performed the interventions as well as the possibility of bias due to the open-label design of the study.

 The Society of Interventional Radiology (SIR) supports the use of anticoagulant therapy for DVT and the use of adjunctive CDT or surgical thrombectomy for patients with limb-threatening phlegmasia.
 SIR is aware of the controversy within the medical community regarding the use of adjunctive CDT for patients with acute DVT who do not exhibit signs of impending circulatory compromise.
 SIR recognizes the methodologic limitations of the studies supporting CDT and strongly believes that the execution of a multicenter randomized trial to conclusively quantify the risk–benefit ratio of CDT in patients with acute proximal DVT should be considered an important national health care priority.
 In the meantime, physicians are still obligated to carefully consider the short-term and long-term consequences of DVT and to recommend the best possible overall treatment strategy to patients based on the currently available, albeit imperfect, evidence.
 Although there are no large randomized trials to mitigate for or against CDT, the preponderance of the available evidence favors the existence of a clinical benefit to adjunctive CDT for the subset of patients with acute iliofemoral DVT.